mesosphere/marathon/docs/docs/native-docker.md

 }
 ```

-#### Docker container support without Docker Engine
+#### Docker Container Support without Docker Engine

-Starting with version 1.3.0, Marathon supports docker container images without having the Docker Containerizer
+Starting with version 1.3.0, Marathon supports Docker container images without having the Docker containerizer
-depend on a Docker Engine.
-Instead the Mesos containerizer with native AppC support added in Apache Mesos version 1.0
-(released July 2016) directly uses native OS features to configure and start Docker containers and to provide isolation.
+depend on a Docker engine.
+Instead, the Mesos containerizer with native AppC support (added in Apache Mesos version 1.0, released July 2016) uses native OS features directly to configure and start Docker containers and provide isolation.
-This setup is selected by specifying a JSON combination that used to provoke an error message:
+Selected this setup by specifying the follow JSON combination, which previously provoked an error message:
 container type "MESOS" and a "docker" object.

 ```json